mnneeltakemail2/testNeel3/development-and-api/client-api/auth-api.md

 #### Address

-`?a=base58EncodedAddress` — user's Waves address.
+`?a=base58EncodedAddress` — user's Neel address.

 ### How to check signature validity

-You can use the [@waves/signature-generator](https://www.npmjs.com/package/@waves/signature-generator) npm package.
+You can use the [@neel/signature-generator](https://www.npmjs.com/package/@neel/signature-generator) npm package.

-Signed data consists of three objects `Prefix string` + `URL host` + `Provided Data` Signature is taken from the data in the following order: a `WavesWalletAuthentication` string, then a string with your host parameter value, then a string with your data parameter value.
+Signed data consists of three objects `Prefix string` + `URL host` + `Provided Data` Signature is taken from the data in the following order: a `NeelWalletAuthentication` string, then a string with your host parameter value, then a string with your data parameter value.
 All strings is converted to `length bytes + value bytes` as in [Data Transactions](technical-details/data-transaction.md) Prefix string and the host is required for security purposes if malicious service tries to use transaction data and signature from Auth API it would be useless to broadcast into blockchain.